flarumalshain/bbbbcode/README.md

 # bbbbcode
 **Big Beautiful BBcode**

 A Flarum extension which adds additional bbcodes.
-The code which gets generated is pure HTML and CSS.
-No JavaScript.
-I have nothing against JavaScript.
-I just thought it would be interesting to make all the BBcodes CSS only.
+It is lightweight; all of the bbcodes are HTML and CSS only.
+However, currently a JavaScript polyfill is added which ensures that the spoiler bbcode will work in IE and Edge browsers.
+One day, this small bit of JavaScript may be removed if it is determined that it is no longer be necessary.

 ## Install